ZebMcKayhan/WireguardManager/README.md

 Enjoy!

 # Create and setup IPSETs
 Ipsets are really handy for various reasons.
 It is basically just a set of ipv4, ipv6, Mac addresses, ip addresses and port combinations.
 Maybee one of the more useful parts is that we can have dnsmasq to autopopulate the set with ip-addresses as it is requested to lookup certain domains.
+Ipsets could be added in wgm and matching ips, ports or whatever the ipset contain could be routed out wg- client or wan if the normal route is wg- client.
+Ipsets adds more flexibility than ordinary policy (source ip) routing.
+For example an ipset could be source ip and destination port only routed out I.e. wg11.
+Or ip-range and specific port or even mac-address (source only).
+Once setup and familiar it is just as easy to handle as ordinary policy rules.

 To create an ipset we could issue one of the following:
 ```sh